I had earlier reviewed Siddharth Tripathi’s book The Virgins and here is he talking about the same.

 You make a folk tale reference to parrot that is linked to owner’s life in your characters – talk about the genesis of it.

 It is a very well-known folk tale – how the monster was indestructible till the time his pet parrot was killed.
 I used it in the novel for a character named Chacchu who is a villain and a drunkard.
 Chacchu loves Sunita (a chaiwallah’s daughter).
 In the story, she’s symbolic of the monster’s (Chacchu’s) parrot.

 I have also used a lot of Shakespeare and 60s rock references in the book.
 The intention was to explore this seemingly odd juxtaposition.
 And see how it fits into the narrative.
 I think it worked well.

 Do you have plans to get the book translated into Hindi or any other Indian language?
 If yes, please share the plans, if not, please start thinking about it.

 Yes.
 I do.
 Will let you know once I finalize on a publisher.

-Are you working on another book?
+Siddharth Tripathi, are you working on another book?
 If yes, please tell us a few things about it.

 Siddharth Tripathi: Yes I am.
 It’s a funny, fast paced, unpredictable story about eccentric young people struggling to find their identity.